 If your shares are held in a stock brokerage account or by a bank or other nominees as of the Record Date, you are considered the beneficial owner of shares held in "street name" and these proxy materials are being forwarded to you by your broker, bank or other nominee.
 As the beneficial owner, you have the right to direct your broker on how to vote your shares.
 Your broker, bank or other nominee has enclosed a voting instruction form for you to use in directing it on how to vote your shares.
+If you wish to attend the annual meeting in person, you must obtain a "legal" proxy from your broker or other nominee.

-As of the close of business on the Record Date, 8,749,878 shares of Southern States common stock were outstanding and entitled to vote.
+As of the close of business on the Record Date, 8,747,763 shares of Southern States common stock were outstanding and entitled to vote.
 Each share of common stock has one vote.